The Stranger (Camus novel): Critical analysis

 In his 1956 analysis of the novel, Carl Viggiani wrote:

 On the surface, L'Étranger gives the appearance of being an extremely simple though carefully planned and written book.
 In reality, it is a dense and rich creation, full of undiscovered meanings and formal qualities.
 It would take a book at least the length of the novel to make a complete analysis of meaning and form and the correspondences of meaning and form, in L'Étranger.

 Victor Brombert has analysed L'Étranger and Sartre's "Explication de L'Étranger" in the philosophical context of the Absurd.
 Louis Hudon dismissed the characterisation of L'Étranger as an existentialist novel in his 1960 analysis.
 The 1963 study by Ignace Feuerlicht begins with an examination of the themes of alienation, in the sense of Meursault being a 'stranger' in his society.
 In his 1970 analysis, Leo Bersani commented that L'Étranger is "mediocre" in its attempt to be a profound' novel", but describes the novel as an "impressive if flawed exercise in a kind of writing promoted by the New Novelists of the 1950s".
 Paul P. Somers Jr. has compared Camus's L'Étranger and Sartre's Nausea, in light of Sartre's essay on Camus's novel.
 Sergei Hackel has explored parallels between L'Étranger and Dostoyevsky's Crime and Punishment.
+Meursault's intransigent behaviour in jail recalls that of Julien Sorel in Stendhal's Le Rouge et Le Noir (The Red and the Black).

 Terry Otten has studied in detail the relationship between Meursault and his mother.
 Gerald Morreale examines Meursault's killing of the Arab and the question of whether Meursault's action is an act of murder.
 Ernest Simon has examined the nature of Meursault's trial in L'Étranger, with respect to earlier analysis by Richard Weisberg and jurist Richard A. Posner.
 René Girard has critiqued the relative nature of 'indifference' in the character of Meursault in relation to his surrounding society.

 Kamel Daoud has written a novel The Meursault Investigation (2013/2014), first published in Algeria in 2013, and then republished in France to critical acclaim.
 This post-colonialist response to The Stranger counters Camus's version with elements from the perspective of the unnamed Arab victim's brother (naming him and presenting him as a real person who was mourned) and other protagonists.
 Daoud explores their subsequent lives following the withdrawal of French authorities and most pied-noirs from Algeria after the conclusion of the Algerian War of Independence in 1962.